Merle Haggard turned in one of his finest album efforts to date in 1969's "Pride in What I Am."

 Merle Haggard wrote "I Take A Lot of Pride In What I Am" about being comfortable with who he was - he didn't care about what other people thought of him.
 The song is a first person narration by a homeless drifter who laments his lonely, rootless existence but at the same time celebrates "living off the side of our great land..." as he defiantly proclaims, "Things I learned in a hobo jungle are things they never taught me in a classroom."

 Merle Haggard's "Fightin' Side of Me" live album was recorded on March 14, 1970 at Philadelphia's Civic Center Hall where Haggard drew a capacity crowd.
-The songs on this album are a good representation of a typical Haggard concert from the early seventies and this fifty year old album, remains my favorite Merle Haggard album in my collection.
+The songs on this album bring back great vinyl record memories ad are a good representation of a typical Haggard concert from the early seventies.
+This fifty year old album, remains my favorite Merle Haggard album in my collection.

 Merle starts off the Album singing "I Take a Lot of Pride in What I Am" and although I enjoy this album because of all the great songs, especially his impersonations, this one tops my album song list.
 As you listen to this song from the video below, take notice the slight popping noise as the needle is lowered onto the record.
 It strikes a piece of dust or doesn't hit the record groove just right, proof positive by that slight pop or crackle you hear, that many of us still play vinyl records and albums.